reverentgeek/vuepress-authentication-tutorial/readme.md

 ![Hello VuePress](./hello-vuepress.jpg)

-You now have the beginnings of your own VuePress application!
+You now have a running VuePress application!

-One of the nice features of VuePress is it automatically updates your locally-running application with any changes you make.
+One of the excellent features of VuePress is it automatically updates your locally-running application with any changes you make.
 To demonstrate, leave the development server running at the command line.
 Make a change to `readme.md` file and save it.
 When you return to the browser, you should immediately see that change reflected without having to refresh the page!

 ## Configure VuePress

-Much of VuePress can be customized through [configuration](https://vuepress.vuejs.org/config/).
+Much of VuePress is customizable through [configuration](https://vuepress.vuejs.org/config/).
 In this step, you will configure your VuePress application to add a title and basic navigation.

 Create a new folder in the project named `.vuepress`.
-Notice the period in front of the text.
-This is required.
+Notice the period in front of the text, which is required.
 In the `.vuepress` folder, create a new file named `config.js`.

 ```javascript
 module.exports = {